tombassrosenfeld/capitalise/readme.md

 Clone this repo, navigate to the root of the project and run `npm install && npm run build`.

-This project uses Laravel sail so run `php artisan sail:install` and `./vendor/bin/sail up` (see the alias below if you'd like to be able to use `sail`).
+This project uses Laravel sail so run `php artisan sail:install` and `./vendor/bin/sail up -d` (see the alias below if you'd like to be able to use `sail`).
 Run `sail npm run dev` and the app will be served at `localhost`.

 Optionally, if you don't have an alias for sail, you can add the following to your aliases: